 BNS is a six-part scorecard that maps positive and potentially limiting values, using 6 main categories to describe current and desired features of organizational culture:

 Finance – this aspect includes values and behaviors that influence the growth of the company, including profits and financial stability;

 Fitness – these are values and behaviors that influence the effective delivery, productivity, and overall performance;

 External Relations – this aspect includes values and behaviors that impact a company’s relations with outside factors like other market players, customers, etc.

-Evolution – this point includes values and behaviors that describe creativity, innovation and other factors needed for the company to grow.
+Evolution – this point includes values and behaviors that describe creativity, innovation, and other factors needed for the company to grow.

-Culture – describes values and behaviors that impact trust, engagement, direction, communication, and supportive environment within the company.
+Culture – describes values and behaviors that impact trust, engagement, direction, communication, and a supportive environment within the company.

 Contribution to society – values and behaviors that contribute to the company’s relationship with society.

 To do this assessment, these 6 aspects need to be analyzed twice: first – to measure current organizational culture values, and second – to measure desired culture values.
 Here’s an example by the Barrett Values Center:

 After measuring each of the six aspects, participants do an analysis of the features that need to be implemented to improve the current organizational culture values in order to reach the desired values.